-Founders Pablo Ettinger, Ray Jones and Laura Westcott have significant track records in curating live events and promoting independent musicians.
+Founders Pablo Ettinger and Ray Jones have significant track records in curating live events and promoting independent musicians.
 Their experience and passions combined makes TALENTBANQ a unique platform for delivering high-quality events and selecting the best performers to deliver a truly memorable occasion.

 Ray Jones, CEO